Dating in Saudi Arabia is challenging, but not impossible, and this helpful article will walk you through the basics of how to go about it discreetly.

 Moving into a relationship can take various forms in Saudi Arabia, depending on the cultures of the people involved.
 Some couples continue to subtly date for months and years within the confines of Saudi society.
 Others will get married quickly so they can be more public with their relationship – while they continue to date.
 Keep in mind that sex outside of marriage, and living together while unmarried, are both criminal offenses; so be very careful about the intimate aspects of your relationship/s.

 The time for families to become involved depends on the couple.
 Some expat couples date, become engaged, and marry without the families meeting before the wedding day.
-For almost all expat couples, however, meeting the family involves travelling to their respective home countries and reaching a certain level of commitment.
+For almost all expat couples, however, meeting the family involves traveling to their respective home countries and reaching a certain level of commitment.

 Meeting a Saudi partner’s family, on the other hand, is a landmark moment.
 This usually means that you two are expected to get married and that the time and place of that marriage are a formality.
 Saudi families, like most Gulf families, practice extended family living; where parents, grandparents, and siblings – along with their spouses – all live together in one huge villa.